Past Event! Note: this event has already taken place.

 About the Event:

 The Faculty of Science celebrates International Women’s Day with a diverse panel of women scientists recounting their personal experiences navigating careers in a male-dominated field.
 Please join us for an engaging and collaborative evening that is aimed at increasing awareness and instituting actionable ideas for change.
+Following the panel discussion, a reception with light refreshments will be held in the Parlour room.

 Meet Our Panel!